 It is no surprise to those who live here or anyone who has visited, that our rural parishes of Keir, Penpont and Tynron in Mid Nithsdale are exceptionally beautiful.

 Dumfries and Galloway Council have mapped many core paths within our area and also there are other walks suited to both experienced and more leisurely walkers.

 Since the inception of the KPT Development Trust, the Tracks and Trails Group have been working to encourage and promote walking and cycling in the area.

-KPT Development Trust has become part of the Cycling Friendly Community under the cycling Scotland umbrella and hope to fund cycle repair hubs, information boards and improve cycling skills and maintenance through workshops and family fun bike rides.
+KPT Development Trust has become part of the Cycling Friendly Community under the cycling Scotland umbrella and have funded cycle repair hubs, information boards and improve cycling skills and maintenance through workshops and family fun bike rides.

 Penpont – Keir Mill Circular Walk: The Tracks and Trails Group secured a Paths 4 All grant in 2018 to increase the awareness of Dumfries and Galloway council’s core path 104 between Penpont and Keir as well as improving some of its features.
 A guide leaflet with a map and points of environmental and historical interest was produced.
 Way markers were installed along with a new bench made of recycled agricultural plastic.

 The Tracks and Trails Group are grateful to Paths 4 All and to all local volunteers who continue to be involved.

 Copies of the leaflet are available at the Trust base as well as Penpont Shop.
 Copies can be requested by e-mail or downloaded here.